Home / IB DP Biology- D1.1 DNA replication – IB Style Questions For SL Paper 1A

 Explanation:

-• DNA profiling is a technique used to identify individuals by analyzing specific regions of their DNA.
+DNA profiling is a laboratory technique used to identify individuals by analyzing specific regions of their DNA.

-• The polymerase chain reaction (PCR) is a laboratory method that creates many copies of a particular DNA segment.
-In DNA profiling, PCR is used to amplify the DNA fragments after they have been cut by restriction enzymes, making it easier to analyze these fragments in later steps.
+The polymerase chain reaction (PCR) is a method that creates millions of copies of a targeted DNA segment.
+In DNA profiling, PCR is used after restriction enzymes have cut the DNA to amplify these fragments, making them easier to detect and analyze during subsequent steps like gel electrophoresis.

 Answer Evaluation:

-A. Incorrect – Extraction is the process of isolating DNA from cells; PCR is not involved here.
+A. Incorrect – Extraction is the process of isolating DNA from cells.
+PCR is not used during extraction.

-B. Correct – PCR amplifies the DNA fragments after restriction enzymes cut the DNA, enabling further analysis.
+B. Correct – PCR amplifies (copies) the DNA fragments after they have been cut with restriction enzymes, allowing further analysis.

-D. Incorrect – Incubation with labelled probes is for detecting specific sequences, not for amplifying DNA.
+D. Incorrect – Incubation with labelled probes is used for detecting specific DNA sequences, not for replication.

 Question